-IoT is a vast field to talk about.
+IoT is a vast field.
 With its scope and features, Any IoT App Development Company needs to deal with its challenges as it is a matter of securing the personal data.

 I have listed a few of them which will be in talks this year.
 If you feel there are more then feel free to comment below.